jwt27/libjwdpmi/README.md

     libjwdpmi:
         $(MAKE) -C lib/libjwdpmi/
 ```
-* Add the `include` directory to your global include path (`-I`) and link your program with `libjwdpmi.a`, found in the `bin/` directory.
+* Add the `include/` directory to your global include path (`-I`) and link your program with `libjwdpmi.a`, found in the `bin/` directory.

 ## Using
+See the [wiki page](https://github.com/jwt27/libjwdpmi/wiki), where I'm slowly adding documentation.
-There's basically no documentation at this point.
-Read the header files in `include/`, there are some comments scattered around.
+Read the header files in `include/`, most functions should be self-explanatory (I hope :)).
 The `detail` namespaces contain implementation details, you shouldn't need to use anything in it (file a feature request if you do).

 ## License
 It's GPLv3, for now.